 Ann-Christine Borja, born 1961, is a textile artisan based in northern Sweden in the valley of Ådalen and the High Coast region.
 She lived the end of a small farming society, the 1960s and 1970s industrial era of Sweden and came to travel at an early age, mainly to the United States and Mexico.

 The travels abroad is and has been a constant source of inspiration.
-Her work bears connotations from the culture, social situation and nature of northern Sweden as well as the countries she has spent time in.
+Her work includes connotations from the culture, social situation and nature of both northern Sweden and Mexico.

 The materials are mainly used clothing, recycled textiles, yarn and thread, newspaper, recycled wire and other post-use materials.